zerneo85/ESP-Controlled-Rocket/docs/assembly_guide.md

 2. **Mounting the Electronics:**
    - Secure the ESP32 and peripheral modules using the printed mounting brackets.
    - Route wires neatly to avoid interference and potential disconnections.
-3. **Installing the Parachute Mechanism:**
+3. **Installing the Parachute & Camera Mechanisms:**
-   - Attach the servo motor in the designated compartment.
+   - Attach the servo motor in the designated compartment for parachute deployment.
+   - Mount the camera module securely ensuring its lens is clear.
-   - Verify that the servo movement is unobstructed.
+   - Verify that the timelapse wiring and controls are properly integrated.
 4. **Final Integration:**
    - Fit the nose cone and fins into place.
    - Confirm that all parts are securely fastened.